iter-tools/iter-tools/README.md

 [![npm version](https://img.shields.io/npm/v/iter-tools-es)](https://www.npmjs.com/package/iter-tools-es)
 [![chat on gitter](https://img.shields.io/gitter/room/iter-tools/iter-tools)](https://gitter.im/iter-tools/community)

 `iter-tools` provides a comprehensive suite of utility methods for working with javascript iterables and async iterables.
 Iterables offer an abstraction for describing sequences of values.
-It you're not sure if `iter-tools` is the right library for you, check out our [features](#features).
+If you're not sure if `iter-tools` is the right library for you, check out our [features](#features).

 ### Usage